Persian Pickles with Tomatoes – Torshi Mashhadi

 - Once you start eating the pickles from a jar, there’s no need to fill it with vinegar anymore.
 Just put the jar in the fridge after opening it.

-- If you like the pickles to be super spicy, add more jalapenos.
+- If you like the pickles to be spicier, add more jalapenos or use chili peppers.

 Nutrition